carbonpredict/carbonpredict/README.md

 The used source data is published in the [emission-sample-data repository](https://github.com/Compensate-Operations/emission-sample-data) by [Compensate](https://compensate.com/).

 ## APIs
+All APIs documented also using OpenAPI (version 2), UI available at http://*hostname*:5000/apidocs/.

 ### Prediction API
 See *[prediction API definition](predict_api.md)*.

+### Models API
+Endpoint: */ccaas/api/v0.1/models* (GET).
+Returns a JSON array of model names available.
+Example response body: ["dummy", "k_nearest_neighbors", "lgbm_default"].

-### Admin API
+### Train API
-To be defined.
-Admin API will be used for training selected models on selected source data.
+Train API will be used for training selected models on selected source data.

 ## Possible future features
 - Extend software to support other product categories